 I bet something like this has happened to you:

-- You read a post about the SEO trends to look out for in 2019.
+- You read a post about the SEO trends to look out for this year

 - You decide to perform an SEO audit of your site, but when you’re supposed to start, you’re more like ¯\_(ツ)_/¯